MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-number-management.md

 # Number management

-Omnichannel for Customer Services helps you enable and use voice and SMS services in a seamless, integrated way within Dynamics.
-As an administrator, you can purchase phone numbers, select the right plan for your organization, decide whether you want to avail call and/or SMS services, or whether you'd like to set up inbound or outbound calling options, for your business.
+Omnichannel for Customer Services helps you enable and use voice and SMS services in a seamless, integrated way within Dynamics 365.
+As an administrator, you can purchase phone numbers and call plans, decide whether you want to avail call and/or SMS services, or whether you'd like to set up inbound or outbound calling options for your business.

 ## Use number included with the Voice Channel

 The Voice channel includes a trial phone number that comes with 60 minutes of free calling.
 With this trial number, you don't need to connect to Azure Communication Services.
-However, after the 60 minutes of free calling time elapses, you must purchase a new number.
-You cannot, however, purchase the trial number.
+However, after the 60 minutes of free calling time elapses, you must purchase a new number based on your own Azure subscription, and cannot purchase the trial number.
 ## Prerequisites

 - A valid Azure subscription

 ## Create a new phone number